 Have you heard of cowboy candy?
 Check out this sweet and spicy recipe.

 To freeze jalapenos, cut them in half and pull out seeds and whites.
-Lay them on a cookie sheet cut side down in a single layer on metal cookie sheet.
-Place in freezer for at least an hour.
+Lay them cut side down in a single layer on metal cookie sheet.
+Place them flat in freezer for at least an hour.

-When completely frozen, remove them and place in plastic bags.
+When they’re completely frozen, remove them and store them in plastic bags.
 Squeeze out all the air you can and put them back in the freezer.

-We have recently started using a commercial dehydrator from Cabella’s, and I am excited to get some jalapenos in there.
-Commercial dehydrators are a few hundred dollars, but you can also get dehydrators on amazon for under $50.
+Commercial dehydrators can cost a few hundred dollars, but you can also get dehydrators on Amazon for under $50.